What are Assessments?

 Typically, spelling is assessed by, “asking students to spell a variety of types of words with varying phonics patterns, words containing the six syllable types in English, words illustrating common spelling rules and patterns, and words with irregular spelling patterns” (Lowell, 2014, p.40).

-Fluency Skills
+Reading Fluency

-Why is it important to assess fluency skills?
+Why is it important to assess fluency?

 To complete a task fluently implies that the task was done accurately, efficiently, and without much effort.
 In terms of reading, fluency is the gateway to comprehension and without fluent automatic recognition of words and passages, students can experience negative consequences in reading comprehension (Kilpatrick, 2015, p.
 199).